A Conversation With Louisville Nursing Home Fall Lawyer Seth Gladstein

 How Do Nursing Home Falls Happen?

 - Understaffing.
-Understaffed nursing homes mean unsupervised seniors.
+Understaffed elder homes mean unsupervised seniors.
 These seniors may be forced to engage in activities that are not safe (going to the restroom, bathing, or leaving their bed) without assistance.

 - Poor staff training.
 Poorly trained nurses and nurse assistants can be just as dangerous as no staff at all.
 They can drop patients, ignore patients, or not give patients the proper help that they need.
 They may also have an improper response to a fall.